invertase/react-native-firebase/docs/auth/social-auth.md

   // Try the new style of google-sign in result, from v13+ of that module idToken = signInResult.data?.idToken;
   if (!idToken) {
     // if you are using older versions of google-signin, try old style result idToken = signInResult.idToken;
   }
   if (!idToken) {
-    throw new Error("No ID token found");
+    throw new Error('No ID token found');
   }

   // Create a Google credential with the token